This article was updated in June of 2025.

 Be realistic about how much time you can devote to caring for a dog.
 Consider your experience with dogs, and your appetite for walking!
 Each dog’s situation is different, and each dog will require a different degree of time, patience, and attention.

 You may also want to take into account whether the shelter will cover medical expenses such as veterinary visits or medications like flea and tick preventives, as well as basic supplies like bowls or collars.
-Lai notes that many organizations will provide a “foster kit” with basic supplies.
-“Though we do ask foster parents to cover general supplies, if they’re unable to afford the added expense we can typically provide what they need—it takes a lot for someone to open up their home to an animal, so most rescues will do whatever they can to support their fosters,” she says.
+Many organizations will provide a “foster kit” with basic supplies.

 The first few days…

-Every dog reacts to being in a shelter differently, but it’s a stressful situation for just about every dog.
-Your foster dog may be a ball of energy when you bring them home, or they may be shy, and reticent about interacting.
-They may whine, or pace, or have accidents.
-Give them time to adjust without introducing any additional stress, or major new activities.
-Some experienced fosters recommend that, if it’s possible, you clear your schedule on the first day your foster dog comes home, to give both of you the time to bond, build trust, and to deal with anything unexpected.
+Every dog reacts to being in a shelter differently, but it’s a stressful situation for just about all of them.
+Your foster dog may be a ball of energy when you bring them home, or they may be shy and reticent about interacting.
+They may whine, pace, or have accidents.
+Give them time to adjust without introducing any additional stress or major new activities.
+Some experienced fosters recommend that, if it’s possible, you clear your schedule on the first day your foster dog comes home, to give both of you the time to bond, build trust, and deal with anything unexpected.

 Keep in mind that no matter how you prepare, you probably can’t predict how your fostering stint will go.
-You may not have a complete picture of the dog you’re fostering, or it might be more, or less, work than you think it will be.
-What you CAN count on, though, is a memorable, and ultimately rewarding experience.
+You may not have a complete picture of the dog you’re fostering—and it might be more, or less, work than you think it will be.
+What you can count on is a memorable and ultimately rewarding experience.

 Fostering responsibilities

 The most important ingredient in making fostering work for you, and your new dog, is a genuine desire to welcome an animal into your home and make them feel secure and cared for.
-But it’s also important to be clear on exactly what’s expected of you, in addition to love and attention.
+But it’s also vital to be clear on exactly what’s expected of you.

-Before you welcome your new, (possibly) short-term friend into your home, potential fosters should be sure to ask the rescue organization what their day-to-day responsibilities will be, such as house training or crate training, in order to help make the dog “adoptable” and prepare them for the transition into their forever home.
+Before welcoming a dog into their home, potential fosters should be sure to ask the rescue organization about their day-to-day responsibilities—such as house-training or crate training—in order to help make the dog “adoptable” and prepare them for the transition into their forever home.

-Every situation will be different and the shelter will specify any special needs, like a dog who won’t do well left alone all day every day.
+Every situation will be different and the shelter will specify any special needs.
 There are, however, some basics.

 Best Friends Animal Society says foster families are expected to provide: